-You must use the standard reporting form for all training ultrasound examinations where provided.

-All documents, including the summary training record form, logbook, and competency assessments, can be downloaded from the ICS Learning Portal once registration is complete.
+- You must use the standard reporting form for all training ultrasound examinations as provided. - All documents, including the summary training record form, logbook and competency assessments, can be downloaded via the ICS website CACTUS® Lung shop page or by logging into your learning account via the ICS FUSIC® Portal once registration is complete.